therne/dmn-tensorflow/README.md

 # Dynamic Memory Networks in Tensorflow
+![DMN Structure][img-url]

 Implementation of [Dynamic Memory Networks for Visual and Textual Question Answering][paper] on the [bAbI question answering tasks][babi] using Tensorflow.

-![DMN Structure][img-url]

-Strongly supervised settings and visual question answering tasks are not implemented yet.

 ## Prerequisites
 - Python 3.x